 - Number of employees at this site.

 - Name, title and function.

-- Interested in receiving relevant mailings, fax or email.
+- Interested in receiving relevant email, text or mailings.

 - Influencer, specifier or purchaser.